TheGoodlike13/liberty_or_death/README.md

 If you got this far, you are a man among men.
 Even if you are a woman, I don't care.
 Be proud!

+My final note on SSO: don't do it.
+Just don't.
+It's not worth it.
+Nothing is worth this much effort, except maybe sex.

 Achievement unlocked: NO CLIPBOARD.
 That's right.
 I never setup any clipboard share between the VM and host.
 Take that!